kishanrajput23/Training-Schedule-Management/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-Name: Your name
-Title: 'Your feature request name'
+name: Feature request
-About: Suggest an idea for this project
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

 ---

-**Q : Is your feature request related to a problem?
+**Is your feature request related to a problem?
 Please describe.**

-**Ans :** A clear and concise description of what the problem is.
+A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when
+I'm always frustrated when [...]

-**Q : Describe the solution you'd like**
+**Describe the solution you'd like**

-**Ans :** A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen.

-**Q : Describe alternatives you've considered**
+**Describe alternatives you've considered**

-**Ans :** A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you've considered.

-**Q : Additional context**
+**Additional context**

-**Ans :** Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the feature request here.